 - the Awesome Africa Music Festival in Durban;

 - the Spier Summer Festival at Spier Estate in the Western Cape;

 - the Windybrow Theatre Festival in Johannesburg;

-The Nelson Mandela Bay area of the Eastern Cape offers not only an exceptional venue for the film industry but is also part of a massive investment promotion strategy that includes a range of initiatives from infrastructure to manufacturing, tourism and agriculture.
+The Nelson Mandela Bay area offers not only an exceptional venue for the flm industry but is also is part of a mas- sive investment promotion strategy that includes a range of initiatives from infrastructure to manufacturing, tourism and agriculture.

-Cultural festivals, African-cuisine projects, cultural villages, heritage routes and storytelling are areas that benefit from South Africa’s booming tourism industry.
-Many cultural villages have been established throughout South Africa to reflect the different cultures and traditions of the country’s people.
+Cultural festivals, African-cuisine projects, cultural villages, heritage routes and storytelling are areas that beneft from South Africa’s booming tourism industry.
+Many cultural villages have been established throughout South Africa to refect the different cultures and traditions of the country’s people

 The theatre scene is buzzing in South Africa, with over 100 active spaces across the country offering everything from indigenous drama, music, dance, cabaret and satire to West End and Broadway hits, classical opera and ballet.

-According to the fourth South African edition of PwC’s South African Entertainment and Media Outlook: 2013 – 2017, published in September 2013, digital music sales will account for just 14% of South African recorded music retail sales by 2017.
+According to the Fourth South African Edition of PwC’s South African Entertainment and Media Outlook: 2013 - 2017, published in September, digital music sales will account for just 14% of South African recorded music retail sales by 2017.

 South Africa is the 25th largest market for recorded music, with the industry employing more than 20 000 people.

 Local music accounts for a third of all the music bought by South Africans.